Home Fire Safety Instructions

 Heating hazards causes the majority of home fires.
 Have your heating equipment checked yearly.
 Don't store paper, rags or flammables near heating equipment.
 Keep the area around heaters clear and accessible.

 Don't use or store gasoline, kerosene, or other flammable liquids indoors.
 Store them outside in safety cans with self-closing lids.

-Replace a blown-out fuse with a fuse the correct size.
+Replace a blown-out fuse with a fuse of the correct size.
 Clean lint from behind the clothes dryer and from the dryer vent.
-Don't thaw, frozen water pipes with open flames.
-Use hot water or a heat gun.
-Keep shop area free of soiled rags and wood shavings.
+Don't thaw frozen water pipes with open flames.
+Keep shop areas free of soiled rags and wood shavings.
 Keep oily rags in an air tight container or wash immediately after use.

 Install a multipurpose (ABC) fire extinguisher in the garage and/or storage area.
 Teach your family how to use the extinguisher (Use P.A.S.S., Pull pin, Aim, Squeeze, Sweep).

 Watch this great video to understand how to utilize the PASS method of fire extinguisher use!

 Ensure all know how to reach emergency services by dialing 911 and children know the address to the home.
 Keep matches and lighters in a place where children can't reach them.
 Watch children for signs of pyromania (fascination with fire).